polistat/content-2022/races/senate/AK.md

 ## About Alaska
-STATE DESCRIPTION
 Alaska, while being the largest state by area in the Union, is 48th in terms of population.
 Of that population around half live in the Anchorage metropolitan area, which has almost ten times the population of the next largest Alaskan city, Fairbanks.
 It has the highest proportional indigenous population, at around 15%, with the rest being almost entirely White.
 While per capita income in Alaska is one of the highest in the country, it has an equally high cost of living due to it's remote nature.
 It's economy depends heavily on natural resource extraction, particularly oil, coal, silver, and zinc.
-Almost 85% of the state budget is supplied by oil revanue.
+Almost 85% of the state budget is supplied by oil revenue.
 It also has large tourism, logging, and fishing sectors, as well as being greatly supported by the US military bases in the region.

 ---

 ## Candidates

 <Grid>